erlangpack/erlang-oauth/README.txt

 Thanks to Jason Davies, Paul Bonser, and Roberto Aloi for their patches.

+The percent encoding/decoding implementations are based on those found in the ibrowse library, written by Chandrashekhar Mullaparthi.

 Example client/server code is at http://github.com/tim/erlang-oauth-examples.

 Unit tests are at http://github.com/tim/erlang-oauth-tests.